 Collaborative research within the Center is initiated in Research Programs that cross both institutional and scientific boundaries.
 In addition, the Center has initiated unique Core Facilities that provide research support services to investigators.
 These are dedicated to enhancing scientific efficiency and collaboration, and their services are available to all Center members.

 DF/HCC provides a platform for clinical trials conducted across all member institutions.
-During the past year, 8,949 patients were entered in 544 clinical trials, covering a broad spectrum of human cancers.
 The primary goal is to promote collaborative interactions that will lead to new approaches to cancer prevention, diagnosis, and treatment.

 Dana-Farber/Partners CancerCare is dedicated to providing the highest quality care and the most advanced treatments for adults with cancer.
 In 1996, three international leaders in cancer and research - Massachusetts General Hospital, Brigham and Women's Hospital, and Dana-Farber Cancer Institute - combined their adult oncology resources to form Dana-Farber/Partners CancerCare (DF/PCC).
 Through this unique collaboration, adult cancer specialists coordinate clinical research, training, and all aspects of patient care.